coq/stdlib-test/doc/README.md

 ### HTML documentation

-To produce the complete documentation in HTML, you will need Coq dependencies listed in [`INSTALL.md`](../INSTALL.md).
+To produce the complete documentation in HTML, you will need Rocq dependencies listed in [`INSTALL.md`](../INSTALL.md).
 Additionally, the Sphinx-based reference manual requires Python 3, and the following Python packages: